-It is time for businesses to start reviewing their position to identify if they need to submit a FBT return.
+Now is the time for businesses to review their position to identify if they need to submit a FBT return.

 What is FBT?

 FBT is a tax payable by employers on non-cash benefits provided to employees.
 This is essentially any benefit provided to employees beyond their normal salary and superannuation.